franks42/clj.security.message-digest/README.md

 ### A functional java.security.MessageDigest-like approach

-When you're familiar with the java.security.MessageDigest interfaces, then it will be easy to use the equivalent, more functional interface.
+When you're familiar with the "java.security.MessageDigest" interfaces, then it will be easy to use the equivalent, more functional interface.
 Instead of "java.security.MessageDigest/getInstance" we have the "make-message-digest" factory function, which returns a "message-digest" instance.
 There are also the "update" and "digest" functions that do almost the same thing as the Java methods with the same name.
-The differences are that neither update nor digest changes the message-digest instance that it works on: the message-digest object is immutable.
-Therefor, the update function returns a new message-digest instance that incorporates the updated digest-accumulator, and the digest function does not reset the message-digest but leaves it as is.
+The differences are that neither "update" nor "digest" changes the "message-digest" instance that it works on: the "message-digest" object is immutable.
+Therefor, the "update" function returns a new "message-digest" instance that incorporates the updated digest-accumulator, and the "digest" function does not reset the message-digest's accumulator but leaves it as is.

 The following repl-examples should make the differences clear: